 A possible even better way of eating your meatballs is à la Joey: his favorite, the classic meatball sub!
-Made with a keto bread, this is my favorite too!
+Made with an easy pan-fried keto bun, this is my favorite too!

-To serve meatballs in sauce, you still need too cook them (a bit) first.
-Throwing the raw meatballs into the sauce will make them loose their shape, and they might even crumble apart.
+To serve meatballs in sauce, you still need to cook them (a bit) first.
+Throwing the raw meatballs into the sauce will make them lose their shape, and they might even crumble apart.

-These keto almond flour meatballs are perfect to make ahead and freeze them up whenever you need meatballs without having to drive to Ikea!
-(Not that I’d ever!)
+These keto almond flour meatballs are perfect to make ahead and freeze until whenever you need meatballs without having to drive to Ikea!

 Take the meatballs to the freezer until fully frozen.
 Then, remove the meatballs from the sheet pan and put them inside a sealable plastic bag, or into any freezer friendly container with an airtight lid, and back into the freezer where they can stay for as long as you need!